pryv/dev-site/Activity.md

 	* Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
 	* Id `UNKNOWN_CONTEXT`: The activity context can't be found in the given channel.
 	* Id `UNKNOWN_EVENT`: The event can't be found in the given channel.
+	* Id `UNKNOWN_ATTACHMENT`: The attached file can't be found for the given event.

 ## Requests for activity channels